codectl/safetravels/README.md

 ## Gitflow

-In order to have some structure, and considering there are multiple contributors, the project follows some basic gitflow.
+In order to have some structure the project follows some basic gitflow.
 The current branches are:

 * ```master```: a stable project version.
 Every delivered functionality works and is does not conflict with other present features.